scottlamb/moonfire-nvr/guide/install.md

     $ sudo -u moonfire-nvr moonfire-nvr config 2>debug-log

+In the user interface,

+ 1. add your sample file dirs under "Edit cameras and retention"
-In the user interface, add your cameras under the "Edit cameras" dialog.
+ 2. add cameras under the "Edit cameras and streams" dialog.
     There's a "Test" button to verify your settings directly from the dialog.

-After the cameras look correct, go to "Edit retention" to assign disk space to each camera.
+    Be sure to assign each stream you want to capture to a sample file directory.
+ 3. Assign disk space to your cameras back in "Edit cameras and retention".
     Leave a little slack (at least 100 MB per camera) between the total limit and the filesystem capacity, even if you store nothing else on the disk.
     There are several reasons this is needed:

        * The limit currently controls fully-written files only.
 There will be up to two minutes of video per camera of additional video.
        * The rotation happens after the limit is exceeded, not proactively.
        * Moonfire NVR currently doesn't account for the unused space in the final filesystem block at the end of each file.
        * Moonfire NVR doesn't account for the space used for directory listings.
        * If a file is open when it is deleted (such as if a HTTP client is downloading it), it stays around until the file is closed.
 Moonfire NVR currently doesn't account for this.

 When finished, start the daemon: